appsody/website/content/docs/stacks/stacks-overview.md

 ### Generated files

 `.appsody-config.yaml` is not part of the source structure.
-It is generated as part of the stack building process and is placed in the user directory by the Appsody init command.
+It is generated as part of the stack building process and is placed in the user directory by the `appsody init` command.
 This file specifies the stack image that is used and can be overridden for testing purposes to point to a locally built stack.

 ---

-## Stack stability
+## Stack categories

 Stacks are categorized as `stable`, `incubator` or `experimental` depending on the content of the stack.